timothycdc/tchungblog/exampleSite/content/blog/book-takeaways-the-improbability-principle-2-2.md

 The probability of being struck by lightning is 1 in 700,000.
 To be struck thrice in your lifetime and once more on your gravestone is virtually zero chance – but not for Summerford.
 He was an outdoor person – and every time he was struck by lightning he was outside walking around during a thunderstorm.
 The probability of him getting struck would massively increase if he was outdoors, compared to most people who spend a majority of time indoors.
 Couple that with a 2-billion population(at the time), there would be many people happening to be outside during a thunderstorm.

 At the time of writing, there are 20,827,622 cases of the coronavirus and 747,584 deaths from coronavirus.
-Does my probability of dying from coronavirus equal the deaths over earth’s population?
+As a college student who spends most of my summer indoors, does my probability of dying from coronavirus equal the deaths over earth’s population?
 (747,584/7,594,000,000) ≈ 1 in 10158.

 Most probably not.
-Otherwise, we would see much less deaths.
-The probability of dying from coronavirus would be greatly increased in the elderly and weaker patients with an underlying health conditions [^13], and in the citizens of countries with less access to advanced health care.
+The probability of dying from coronavirus would be greatly increased in those who spend their times outdoors (essential workers), the elderly, weaker patients with an underlying health conditions [^13], and in the citizens of countries with less access to advanced health care.
 In a coronavirus-free country such as Montenegro, the probability would be almost zero.

+There is a joke where your temperature will be the average, if your feet are in an oven and your head is in a freezer.

+Here's another example: 8% of the world's population has blue eyes.
+Does that mean I have a 0.08 probabilty of being born with blue eyes?
+Not neccessarily.
+If you study biology, we know that that probability depends on your parents and the genes they carry.

 ### The Law of Near Enough